Chart Color Schemes

 Melton West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Melton West's dwelling structures, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 90.9% houses and 9.1% other dwellings.
-Home ownership in Melton West was at 30.6%, with mortgaged dwellings at 45.7% and rented ones at 23.7%.
-The median monthly mortgage repayment in the area was $1,500, lower than Melbourne metro's average of $1,800.
-Median weekly rent in Melton West was $320, compared to Melbourne metro's $351.
+Melton West's residential structures, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings like semi-detached homes, apartments, and 'other' dwellings.
+This compares to Melbourne metro's 90.9% houses and 9.1% other dwellings.
+Home ownership in Melton West stood at 30.6%, with mortgaged properties at 45.7% and rented ones at 23.7%.
+The median monthly mortgage repayment was $1,500, lower than Melbourne metro's $1,800.
+Median weekly rent was $320 compared to Melbourne metro's $351.
 Nationally, Melton West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing